Dewalt-arch/pimpmyi3/README.md

 # revision 1.0.3
   - modkey+ctrl+NUMBER quicklaunch applications added to i3 config
-    only the first 6 keys have been programmed with commonly used program feel free to Change and customize and move them around for you! uncomment to activate modkey+ctrl for that key
+    only 6 keys have been programmed with commonly used program feel free to Change and customize and move them around for you! uncomment to activate modkey+ctrl for that key